MSD-IRIMAS/Augmenting-TSC-Elastic-Averaging/README.md

 author: [Ali Ismail-Fawaz](hadifawaz1999.github.io), [@hadifawaz1999](https://github.com/hadifawaz1999)

-This repository contains a python code that supports the weighted Barycenter Average method for time series data proposed by [Forestier et al. 2017 " Generating synthetic time series to augment sparse datasets" In IEEE International Conference on Data Mining (ICDM)](https://doi.org/10.1109/ICDM.2017.106).
-Their original proposal was to use Dynamic Time Warping Barycenter Average (DBA) [1] to generate synthetic data in order to enhance supervised learning for the task of Time Series Classification.
+This repository contains a python code that supports the weighted Barycenter Average method for time series data proposed by [Forestier et al. 2017 [1] " Generating synthetic time series to augment sparse datasets" In IEEE International Conference on Data Mining (ICDM)](https://doi.org/10.1109/ICDM.2017.106).
+Their original proposal was to use Dynamic Time Warping Barycenter Average (DBA) [Petitjean et al. 2011](https://www.sciencedirect.com/science/article/abs/pii/S003132031000453X) [2] to generate synthetic data in order to enhance supervised learning for the task of Time Series Classification.

-In this repository, we re-call the work of Forestier et al. 2017, leveraging the new time series machine learning python package, [aeon](https://github.com/aeon-toolkit/aeon), in order to use the fastest available version of elastic barycenter averaging technique.
+In this repository, we re-call the work of [Forestier et al. 2017](https://www.sciencedirect.com/science/article/abs/pii/S003132031000453X) [1], leveraging the new time series machine learning python package, [aeon](https://github.com/aeon-toolkit/aeon), in order to use the fastest available version of elastic barycenter averaging technique.
-Instead of only being able to use DBA to augment new data, we also give the user availability to choose the similarity measure of their choice, either doing DBA with DTW, or shapeDBA with shapeDTW [2], MBA with MSM [3] etc.
+Instead of only being able to use DBA to augment new data, we also give the user availability to choose the similarity measure of their choice, either doing DBA with DTW, or shapeDBA [Ismail-Fawaz et al. 2023](https://link.springer.com/chapter/10.1007/978-3-031-49896-1_9) [3] with shapeDTW, MBA [Holder et al. 2023](https://pdfs.semanticscholar.org/bd4a/6998610ca107cbda8bc24bc003bfe32617b9.pdf) [4] with MSM etc.
 We add the possibility to try out the augmentation technique with a simple K-Nearest-Neighbors classifier to showcase the augmentation's add-on information to the training dataset.

 In what follows, we list the required information to be able to run the code.